fbpx

 Where: Modern Spain is best defined as occupying most of the land that was conquered by, and then reclaimed from, the Moors, minus the kingdom to the west that wasn’t unified under the marriage of Ferdinand of Aragon to Isabella of Castille.
 You know, everything south of Andorra but north of Africa that uses the…

-Astray is a storytelling project centred on travel, place, culture and identity.
+Astray is a storytelling project centred on travel, community, identity and liberation.